Paul J. Schutz

-A native of Evansville, IN, Paul Schutz received his B.A. in English, Music, and Film Studies from Boston College and his M.A. and Ph.D. in Systematic Theology from Fordham University in the Bronx, NY.
-His research focuses on the relationship between religion and ecology, with an emphasis on how contemporary scientific knowledge grounds and informs humanity's relationship with the natural world and other-than-human creatures.
-His doctoral dissertation, "Ineffable Cosmos, Ineffable Love: Divine Action, Ecology, and the 'Laws of Nature' in the Theology of William R. Stoeger, S.J.," draws on the theological writings of Jesuit astrophysicist William Stoeger to propose an 'ecopolitical' theology oriented toward the flourishing of all creatures according to their own kind.
-A longtime liturgist and musician, his work also addresses the potential of Christian worship and biblical accounts of creation, life, and love for cultivating a robust praxis of ecological and social justice.
+A native of Evansville, IN, Paul Schutz received his B.A. in English from Boston College and his M.A. and Ph.D. in Systematic Theology from Fordham University.
+His research focuses on the meaning and significance of creation in the Christian tradition, with an emphasis on how scientific research might inform religious accounts of humanity's relationship with other-than-human creatures.
+His doctoral dissertation on the theological writings of Jesuit astrophysicist William Stoeger proposes an 'ecopolitical' theology oriented toward the flourishing of all creatures.
+His recent publications apply Stoeger's framework to questions of gender, race, and interreligious dialogue (especially with Buddhism), as well as prayer, liturgy, and ministry.
+His current book project (forthcoming with Orbis Books) explores the potential of "flourishing" to serve as a core category for Christian theology and a basis for cultivating a robust praxis of ecological and social justice.

 “The Art & Challenge of Collaborative Liturgy.”
 Pastoral Music 34, no. 1 (Oct.
 2006): 53. (with Rev. Stephen P. Lintzenich, former pastor, St. Mary Catholic Church, Evansville, IN)